suddjian/alpaca-cli/README.md

 This will add the `alpaca` command to your terminal.

-Get an Alpaca api key from https://alpaca.markets, and configure your alpaca cli:
+Get an api key from https://alpaca.markets, and configure your alpaca cli:

 ```sh
 alpaca configure --id=<key-id> --secret=<secret-key>